 Both King Edward and his unrepentant son petitioned Pope Innocent VI for a papal dispensation, the Prince sending his esquire Nicholas Bond off to Avignon.
 The argument put forward was that the clandestine marriage was not in contempt of the rules, but with the honest intention of obtaining necessary authorisation after the event.
 The couple were so eager to be wed that they could not wait.
 Thus it was all put down to the lust of a healthy young couple.
 The Pope was petitioned to free the Prince and Joan from threat of excommunication and grant a dispensation so they might have a valid public wedding.

-The Pope agreed, probably for a substantial fee, sending instructions to the Archbishop of Canterbury, which in October 1361 arrived at Lambeth Palace.
-It was quite a list!
+The Pope agreed, probably for a substantial fee, sending instructions to the Archbishop of Canterbury, which in September 1361 arrived at Lambeth Palace.
+It was quite a list.

 – the Archbishop must ensure the annulment of Joan’s previous marriage to William Montague since William was still alive.
 This marriage had already been declared null and void by papal bull in 1349.

 – the clandestine marriage in Spring 1361 between Joan and the Prince was to be declared null and void.